ruf-io/neon-cold-start/README.md

 ```
 </details>

-This will generate enough datapoints throughout the day to calculate the average time for your own cold starts.
+This will generate enough datapoints throughout the day to calculate the average time for your own queries.

-## The problem

-Neon suspends the database compute to save resources after five minutes of inactivity.
-The next time the database needs to process a query, the compute will need to resume.
-This is known as the cold-start problem.
-Understanding how much time takes the cold-start is the idea for this project.

 ## Setup